-Apart from lure fishing, fly fishing for bass has got to be one of my favorite forms of fishing.
-Using such light rod and minimal tackle make this easy options as far as locating and finding the fish, bass in this case.
+Apart from lure fishing, fly fishing for bass has got to be one of my favourite forms of fishing.
+Using such a light rod and minimal tackle make these easy options as far as locating and finding the fish, bass in this case.

 How I got started fly fishing.

 This was the start of it for me and one of the other blokes Ryan, we went and ordered a couple of fly fishing outfits off eBay and that was it.
-I can remember it being a Ron Thomson outfit, you got a rod a reel the line and some flies.
+I can remember it being a Ron Thomson outfit, you got a rod, a reel, a line and some flies.

 Jeez!
 This was a spectacle watching us thrashing away trying to catapult that tiny fly out into the water.
 It seemed the harder you’d try the worse or more mess you got yourself into.
 I personally would advise anyone who has just started to get some lessons or at least watch some video tutorials on the subject.

 Fly Fishing for Bass

 The only downside to saltwater fly fishing is the salt in the water can age and corrode your equipment a lot faster than our freshwater.
-So it pays to wash the salt of your clothing and equipment after every session.
+So it pays to wash the salt off your clothing and equipment after every session.

 Here is a list of 10 things you’re going to need for fly fishing for bass.